Full-Time

 Currently, we expect all staff to be in one of our offices at least 25% of the time.

 Anthropic focuses on creating reliable and interpretable AI systems.
-Its main product, Claude, serves as an AI assistant that can perform various tasks for clients across different industries.
-Claude utilizes natural language processing and reinforcement learning to understand and respond to user requests effectively.
-What sets Anthropic apart from its competitors is its emphasis on making AI systems that are not only powerful but also easy to understand and control.
-The company's goal is to enhance operational efficiency and decision-making for its clients through advanced AI solutions.
+Its main product, Claude, serves as an AI assistant that can perform a variety of tasks for clients across different industries.
+Claude utilizes advanced techniques in natural language processing, reinforcement learning, and code generation to provide effective solutions.
+What sets Anthropic apart from its competitors is its emphasis on making AI systems that are not only powerful but also understandable and controllable by users.
+The company's goal is to enhance operational efficiency and improve decision-making for its clients through the deployment and licensing of its AI technologies, as well as offering specialized research and development services.

 Company Size